You will receive an email containing your User Name and Password. Login to your account and start learning. It's that easy.

 While you're logged into your account you can download files used in the courses, watch lessons, and practice the tasks taught in the lessons.
 Keep in mind that you will use your installation of Inventor to practice.

-Joe is one of countless customers who love our training, and we’re glad to have helped so many.
+Joe is one of countless customers who love our training, and we're glad to have helped so many.
 At the end of each course we ask our customers to write a review.
-It’s completely voluntary.
-Here is what they wrote.
+It's completely voluntary.
+Here's what they wrote.

 Professional Autodesk Inventor 2019 training on your computer, tablet or phone.
 Watch and Learn how professionals use Inventor in the shortest time possible.
 It's simple.
 Just watch and learn.

 In just a short time you will be creating bullet proof models and assemblies.
 You'll learn best practices, tips, and tricks, and it will take less time than you might think.

 If you're a beginners to Autodesk Inventor you will excel.
 If you're an advanced user you'll unlearn bad habits and learn productive ways of using the software.

 You will learn by taking one step at a time progressively building your skills until you reach an extremely advanced level.
 Each step of the way you will have a firm understanding of foundation concepts used in the next step.
 This will help you build your skills to a professional level.